Does your Access Database frequently being crashed every time you try to open up your Access report within it?

 You might be worrying why this issue is been arising or how to stop this Microsoft Access keeps crashing issue quickly.

-Well, this particular post addresses such troubleshooting ways that works great to prevent Access database keeps crashing.
+Well, this particular post addresses such troubleshooting ways that work great to prevent the Access database keeps crashing.

 Since this afternoon – about 10 hours ago – MS Access 2016 crashes whenever I try to run a report.
 I worked on it before 10 o’clock without any problems.
 Then I switched my computer off for 2 hours.
 While switching it off, some updates were installed.
 When I switched it on just after 12, it started crashing.
 I have tried a large number of backups that have all functioned fine but to no avail.
 Anyone of the reports causes Access to crash.